MDAnalysis/UserGuide/doc/source/reading_and_writing.rst

 Frames and trajectories
 ------------------------

-MDAnalysis :class:`~MDAnalysis.core.universe.Universe`\ s can be written out to a :ref:`number of formats <coordinate-readers-label>` with :meth:`~MDAnalysis.core.groups.AtomGroup.write`.
+MDAnalysis :class:`~MDAnalysis.core.universe.Universe`\ s can be written out to a :ref:`number of formats <coordinate-readers>` with :meth:`~MDAnalysis.core.groups.AtomGroup.write`.
 For example, to write the current frame as a PDB:

 .. code-block :: python